domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Empiricism
 All knowledge is derived from sense experience (as opposed to, say, apriorism).

+## Epictetus, Philosopher
+First decide who you would be.
+Then do what you must do.

 ## Epistemology
 Investigates the origin, nature, methods, and limits of human knowledge.